soundpress/RulesOfNYC/docs/c06/index.rst

 *§ 32-01 Conduct of Adjudicatory Hearings by the Department of Environmental Protection.* ::

-Pursuant to the New York City Charter, §§ 1041, 1046-1048, the Department of Environmental Protection has determined that the following adjudications shall continue to be conducted by the Department:
+Pursuant to the New York City Charter, §§ 1041, 1046 - 1048, the Department of Environmental Protection has determined that the following adjudications shall continue to be conducted by the Department:

 (a) Revocation or Suspension of a certificate issued by the Asbestos Control Program, pursuant to Administrative Code § 24-136(e)(4).

-(b) Revocation or Removal of a Noise Consultant from the "Approved Noise Consultants" list, pursuant to Administrative Code § 24-206(b)(i-ii) and § 29-101 of Chapter 29 of this Title.
+(b) Revocation or Removal of a Noise Consultant from the "Approved Noise Consultants" list, pursuant to Administrative Code § 24-206(b)(i-ii) and 15 RCNY § 29-101.

 (c) Appeal of Commissioner's Order issued pursuant to the Hazardous Substances Emergency Response Law, Administrative Code § 24-610(a)(4).